 Background

 The interactive effects of climate change and habitat conversion to agriculture constitute the primary threat to terrestrial wildlife (Travis 2003).
 Efforts to increase biodiversity in agricultural landscapes, such as planting polycultures, may allow more species to thrive in human-dominated landscapes (Kremen and Merenlender 2018).
 However, as climate change progresses, human-dominated landscapes may expose birds to new temperature extremes because converting forested land to agriculture removes trees that insulate the understory from ambient temperature (Suggitt et al. 2011, De Frenne et al. 2019).
 In bird species with altricial young, nestlings are ectothermic, so both low and high temperatures divert energy from growth to thermoregulation (Dunn 1979).
 The lethal effects of cold are well-documented (Shipley et al. 2020).
 But in the future, climate change will drive temperature increases globally and exacerbate the intensity of short-term temperature spikes.
 Especially in hot ecosystems, climate change-driven temperature spikes often induce nest failure and drive population collapse (Socolar et al. 2017).
 For example, in the Putah Creek ecosystem near Davis, CA, warm temperatures during nesting are associated with lower nestling growth (and survival in some species) (Riggio et al. in prep).
 Furthermore, our preliminary results from an analysis of Cornell University’s NestWatch database (N= 152,863 nesting attempts across 58 species) show that, across North America, temperature spikes lower nesting success in agriculture and urban environments.
 However, nesting success remains stable in grassland and increases in forested areas following temperature spikes.

 WFCB undergraduate Katia Goldberg has proposed a project to the Swift Endowment seeking to compare nest temperatures between multiple land uses to determine whether closed canopies buffer nests from temperature spikes.
 For this project, I will investigate the two main mechanisms that could underlie the effects of heat waves: direct thermoregulation challenge for nestlings and food availability.
 Nestlings can survive heat waves by using more energy to thermoregulate, but this may increase stress, decrease growth, and lead to lower survival (Wingfield et al. 2017).
 Furthermore, heat waves may reduce food provisioning to nestlings, either by forcing adults to spend more energy thermoregulating or by reducing prey availability.
 For example, warming temperatures are driving lepidopteran declines across the U.S. (a key resource for young birds; Forister et al. 2021).
-Here, I propose to investigate the relative contributions of thermoregulation challenge and food provisioning to nestling growth under temperature spikes across four land use types: natural open canopy (grassland), natural closed canopy (riparian forest), agricultural open canopy (row crop), and agricultural closed canopy (orchard).
+Here, I propose to investigate the relative contributions of thermoregulation challenge and food provisioning to nestling growth under temperature spikes across four land uses: natural open canopy (grassland), natural closed canopy (riparian forest), agricultural open canopy (row crop), and agricultural closed canopy (orchard).

 Questions